leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 You can probably guess what this one will do.

-You can also define a function that takes another function as input.
+You can also define functions that take other functions as input (known as "higher-order functions").
-The following calls a given function twice passing the output of the first invocation to the second:
+The following calls a given function twice, passing the output of the first invocation to the second:

 ```lean